vmware-archive/projectmonitor/README.md

 You can enter tags for a project (separated by commas) on the project edit page.
 You can then have Pulse display only projects that match a set of tags by going to /?tags=tag1,tag2

+## CI

+CI for Pulse is at http://ci.pivotallabs.com:3333/builds/Pulse, and it's aggregated at http://ci.pivotallabs.com (that's an instance of Pulse, of course).